 The upper cut-off threshold is optional; by default, it is turned off.
-To turn on using the upper threshold, the user has to check the "Use Upper Cut-off Threshold" checkbox which is located on the Histogram tab (Fig. 1.4.1).
+To turn on using the upper threshold, the user has to check the "Use Upper Cut-off Threshold" checkbox which is located on the Histogram tab (Fig. 1.4.1) or in the "Threshold Definition" parameters group on the Parameters/Advanced/Main sub-tab (Fig. 1.6.7).
 When this checkbox is checked, the editable field next to it becomes enabled, and the user may enter the upper threshold value there.
 Checking this checkbox also activates (i.e., makes visible) a green vertical cursor line (moveable by mouse) on the Histogram plot on the SBI Histogram tab (Fig. 1.4.1) and a coupled green horizontal cursor line on the SBI plot on the SBI&Channels tab (Fig. 1.3.1.
 A).
 The user then can move either of these cursors to set the upper cut-off threshold value, which will be reflected in the editable field next to the "Use Upper Cut-off Threshold" checkbox.
-Note that the upper cut-off threshold cannot be less than the regular threshold (red cursor lines on the Histogram plot and SBI plot), so it is not possible to move the upper cut-off threshold line left to the regular threshold line on the Histogram plot or below the regular threshold line on the SBI plot.
+Note that the upper cut-off threshold cannot be less than the regular threshold (red cursor lines on the Histogram plot and SBI plot), so it is not possible to move the upper cut-off threshold line left to the regular threshold line on the Histogram plot on the SBI plot.